ethereum/portal-network-specs/verkle/verkle-state-network.md

 This document is the specification for the sub-protocol that supports on-demand availability of Verkle state data from the execution chain.
 Verkle trie is the upcoming structure for storing Ethereum state.
 See [EIP-6800](https://eips.ethereum.org/EIPS/eip-6800) for mode details.

 > 🚧 THE SPEC IS IN A STATE OF FLUX AND SHOULD BE CONSIDERED UNSTABLE 🚧
+>
+> The prototype implementation of core types can be found [here](https://github.com/morph-dev/portal-verkle-primitives/tree/53193cdf2d57c3f5372a578a21c4d99395d6579d).

 ## Overview